 Filing Claims

 This section tells you how to make a claim for a credit or refund of excise taxes on fuels.
-This chapter also covers recordkeeping requirements, interest and penalty provisions, and when to include the credit or refund in your income.
+This section also covers recordkeeping requirements and when to include the credit or refund in your income.

 General Information